-As discussed in Note 1, the Donald Danforth Plant Science Center and Subsidiary adopted Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2018-08, Notfor-Profit Entities: Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
+As discussed in Note 1, the Donald Danforth Plant Science Center and Subsidiary adopted Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers.
 Our opinion was not modified with respect to this matter.